-Statement Description auto-dnssec Permits varying levels of automatic DNSSEC key man- agement. bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . check-dup-records Checks primary zones for records that are treated as dif- ferent by DNSSEC but are semantically equal in plain DNS. disable-algorithms Disables DNSSEC algorithms from a specified zone. disable-ds-digests Disables DS digest types from a specified zone. dnskey-sig-validity Specifies the number of days in the future when automat- ically generated DNSSEC signatures expire. dnskey-ttl Specifies the time to live (TTL) for DNSKEY resource records. dnssec-accept-expired Instructs BIND 9 to accept expired DNSSEC signatures when validating. dnssec-dnskey-kskonly Specifies that only key-signing keys are used to sign the DNSKEY, CDNSKEY, and CDS RRsets at a zone's apex. dnssec-loadkeys-interval Sets the frequency of automatic checks of the DNSSEC key repository. dnssec-must-be-secure Defines hierarchies that must or may not be secure (signed and validated). dnssec-policy Defines a key and signing policy (KASP) for zones. continues on next page
+Statement Description auto-dnssec Permits varying levels of automatic DNSSEC key man- agement. bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . check-dup-records Checks primary zones for records that are treated as dif- ferent by DNSSEC but are semantically equal in plain DNS. disable-algorithms Disables DNSSEC algorithms from a specified zone. disable-ds-digests Disables DS digest types from a specified zone. dnskey-sig-validity Specifies the number of days in the future when automat- ically generated DNSSEC signatures expire. dnskey-ttl Specifies the time to live (TTL) for DNSKEY resource records. dnssec-accept-expired Instructs BIND 9 to accept expired DNSSEC signatures when validating. dnssec-dnskey-kskonly Specifies that only key-signing keys are used to sign the DNSKEY, CDNSKEY, and CDS RRsets at a zone's apex. dnssec-loadkeys-interval Sets the frequency of automatic checks of the DNSSEC key repository. dnssec-policy Defines a key and signing policy (KASP) for zones.